Locally Differentially Private Distributed Online Learning with Guaranteed Optimality: Numerical Experiments

-In the comparison, we selected the near-optimal stepsize sequences for DAOL, DOLA and PDOP such that doubling the stepsize results in nonconverging behavior.
-The resulting average tracking error and average instantaneous regret are shown in Fig. 2 and Fig. 3, respectively.
+In the comparison, we selected the near-optimal stepsize sequences for DSGD, DOLA, and PDOP such that doubling the stepsize results in nonconverging behavior.
+The resulting average tracking error and average instantaneous regret are shown in Fig.~\ref{mushrooms}-(a) and Fig.~\ref{mushrooms}-(b), respectively.
 It is clear that the proposed approach has a much better learning accuracy under the constraint of local differential privacy.
+We also plotted the cumulative privacy budgets of all algorithms in Fig.~\ref{mushrooms}-(c), which shows that our algorithm always has a finite cumulative privacy budget whereas the cumulative privacy budgets for DSGD, PDOP, and DOLA all grow with time to infinity as iteration proceeds, implying diminishing privacy protection as iteration proceeds.

+To show that Algorithm~\ref{algorithm1}'s achievement of both rigorous LDP and optimization accuracy comes at the expense of sacrificing convergence rate, we compared the number of iterations needed to achieve a certain optimization accuracy under different cumulative privacy budgets.
+The results, summarized in Table~\ref{table2}, clearly show that a smaller cumulative privacy budget (i.e., stronger privacy protection) corresponds to a greater number of iterations (i.e., a slower convergence rate).